-Romantik Hotel Zur Glocke is the oldest inn in Trier (of course) and thoughtfully serves its guest welcome drinks- sparkling Mosel wine.
-I also need to mention the Bierkeller – superb German food.
+Romantik Hotel Zur Glocke is the oldest inn in Trier (of course) and thoughtfully serves its guest welcome drinks - sparkling Mosel wine.
+I also need to mention the Bierkeller – superb schnitzel.

 I had been really looking forward to revisiting the Mosel - I have fond memories of goblets of wine sipped in fragrant gasthaus gardens, gazing across the water to the vine laden banks.
 Sadly, it’s raining today.
 Dark skies rarely improve the view and that’s definitely the case as we rattle through what is clearly gorgeous river valley scenery, ladders of vines with delightful villages scattered on both sides.

-It also has a lot of shops on pedestrian streets.
+Koblenz also has a lot of shops on pedestrian streets.
 It makes more of its river though.
 Much of the town is built along the banks and the palace churches and other monuments form part of the mile long Rhine promenade, which is a UNESCO heritage site.
 I saunter along here several times, savouring the views.
-Probably the most well known area here is the gargantuan Kaiser Wilhelm monument on the Deutche Eck (corner) at the confluence of the Mosel and Rhine.
+Probably the most well known area is the gargantuan Kaiser Wilhelm monument on the Deutche Eck (corner) at the confluence of the Mosel and Rhine.
+The name Koblenz actually originates from the Latin confluentes.
 It's just about obligatory to have your photo taken here.

 I'm taking a day cruise on the Rhine to replace the week long journey I had originally booked.
 Even the day cruises are curtailed due to lack of demand.
 The boat normally seats 600, has currently been limited to 285 and today is carrying under 20 passengers at the start, as far as I can see, though the top outside deck fills up as the day progresses.

-First up is the Koblenz Brewery followed by Stolzenfels Castle (once a medieval castle rebuilt as a nineteenth century gothic palace) on one side and Lahnstein Castle (medieval but heavily restored) on the other.
+First up is the Koblenz Brewery (which looks like a castle) , followed by Stolzenfels Castle (once a medieval castle rebuilt as a nineteenth century Gothic palace) on one side and Lahnstein Castle (medieval but heavily restored) on the other.